jon49/Imagebase/README.md

 does simple authentication with username/password and server-side cookies.
 It uses Sqlite to keep things simple.

-It uses V as I wanted to learn it and find it to be a fairly elegant language (I always say, "V is a better Go").
+It uses V as I wanted to learn it and find I it to be a fairly elegant language.
+I always say, "V is a better Go" — I have no idea if that is true or not as I've only followed the evolution of Go and have never programmed in it ☺.

 ## Etymology